 - Tacoma Community College

 With 34 colleges, award-winning instructors and state-of-the-art facilities, Washington State’s workforce is ready to meet your needs.

 Together, the 15 public school districts in Pierce County work to meet the educational needs of over 130,000 enrolled students.

-The Pierce County Skills Center provides training in trades from aerospace to veterinary science to juniors and seniors from 10 Pierce County school districts.
+The Pierce County Skills Center provides training in trades from aerospace composites to healthcare services to juniors and seniors from ten Pierce County school districts.

 Let us connect your company with the workforce talent it needs.